cjp0421/jammming2024/README.md

 **Future Work**
 - Build comprehensive tests using Vitest
-- Allow a user to search by artist and album title
 - Improve the website design
 - Allow users to authenticate and log in to the app and Spotify